nerc-project/coldfront-plugin-cloud/README.md

 where `{resource_name}` is the name of the coldfront resource as all uppercase (with spaces and `-` replaced by `_`).

-Each OpenStack resource must have the following attributes set in coldfront:
+Each OpenShift resource must have the following attributes set in coldfront:
  * `OpenStack Auth URL` - the URL of the `openshift-acct-mgt` endpoint.
+ * `OpenStack Role for User in Project` - the name of the `ClusterRole` to assign to users on the namespace.

 Registration of OpenShift coldfront resources can be performed via the UI management dashboard or through the helper command: